-- New!
-Chapter 8, "Human Trafficking and Victimization," covers child prostitution and human smuggling for labor purposes.
-This new chapter incorporates case studies, statistics, and legal and social responses to human trafficking and smuggling. - Chapter 3 is now titled "Victims of Familiar Violence" and has been revised to include updated information on stalking and interpersonal violence. - Chapter 4 is now titled "Nonfamilial Violence and Victimization."
-The chapter has been revised to incorporate stranger violence, terrorism, hate crimes, and other forms of nonfamiliar violence. - In Chapter 9, a table is presented listing key federal victims' rights legislation from 1974 to 2010. - All chapters include updated statistics and web sources. - The art program has been streamlined, with outdated content deleted. - The text design has been refreshed to make the text more reader-friendly.
+- A new chapter has been added on firearms and victimization (Chapter 9). - All chapters are updated. - A victimization checklist has been added in Appendix C. - In Chapter 10, a table is presented listing key federal victims' rights legislation from 1974 to 2015. - All chapters include updated statistics and web sources. - The art program has been streamlined, with outdated content deleted. - The text design has been refreshed to make the text more reader-friendly.